jaredkirby/AIP/README.md

 ## Notes

-- This application is built on the Additive Prompting ideas of [
+- This application is built on the Additive Prompting ideas of [@nickfloats](https://twitter.com/nickfloats) on Twitter